 - Concession Tickets from £50 per ticket.

 There are available bathrooms accessible for wheelchair use.
 Visitors receive a touchscreen audio guide and hearing loop systems are available.
 The Cathedral provides access for dogs assistance while all staff is disability trained.
-Wheelchairs are also available free, and there is wheelchair access to the building.
+Wheelchairs are also available for free, and there is wheelchair access to the building.
 St Pauls Cathedral offers:

 - Accessible lifts.